Abhixnav0x1x/Converto/README.md

 ## Contributing

 Issues and PRs are welcome.
-If you have feature ideas (batch mode, PDF range selection, etc.), open an issue to discuss.
+If you have feature ideas, open an issue to discuss.